Migrate data from AX to Robots

 2. From the dashboard in Robots, select ACL Robots.

-3. Click the robot that you want to upload the related file or files to.
+3. Navigate to the robot that you want to upload the related file or files to, and select the robot to open it.

 4. In the upper-right corner of the robot, click Development to switch to development mode.